ricleal/WorkOrders/README.md

 pip install -r requirements.txt
 ```

-Create an `.env` file.
+Create an `.env` file (file with the definition of environment variables).
 See `env.base` for a template.
-If the file / environment variable does not exist, the default argument of `os.getenv`
+If the file / environment variable does not exist, the default argument (the second) of `os.getenv` is used.
-is used.
 See `orders/config.py` for more details.

 Fire up the app in development:
 ```